PlanScope: Learning to Plan Within Decision Scope for Urban Autonomous Driving

+In Fig.~\ref{fig:cases}, we illustrate two typical cases involving multi-scope decisions to further elaborate on the proposed concept.
+Continuous Wavelet Transform~(CWT) using the Gaussian basis function is applied to capture driving maneuvers for the two cases. \TODO{We choose CWT over Discrete Wavelet Transform~(DWT) to smoothly capture the changing patterns of coefficients across small to large scales.
+Because the Gaussian mother wavelet is a simple and widely adopted single-peak function, it can more effectively reflect the variance in trajectory profiles. } From these two cases, we can clearly observe the additivity of self-driving maneuvers and unpredictability of certain traffic participants.

+By generating trajectories in a multi-scope paradigm, the model at each level should be simplified and converge with fewer samples.
+If we decompose a trajectory into three levels with three times the length, the $n$ individual model cases should be simplified from $O(n\times3n\times9n)$ to $O(3n)$.

-\subsection{\hj{Problem Formulation \& System Overview}}
+\subsection{Problem Formulation \& System Overview}

-Our research concentrates on addressing the problem of urban autonomous driving.
-At each time step, the autonomous vehicle is tasked with planning a future trajectory \( \mathcal{T} \) under various traffic-related contexts \( C_t \).
-Each trajectory point has six channels:~\([p_x,p_y,\cos \theta,\sin \theta,v_x,v_y]\).
-Driving contexts encompass dynamic agents~(A), static objects~(O), and Vectorized High-Definition Map~(M) information.
-Generated outputs at time step \( t \), denoted as \( G_t \), include motion predictions \( \mathcal{P} \) of other agents, a multimodal trajectory score \( \mathcal{S} \), and detailed trajectory information \( \mathcal{D} \) at different levels of detail.
-A basic mathematical formulation of this framework can be represented as follows:
+Our research focuses on improving the trajectory quality generated by planning systems for urban autonomous driving, thereby contributing to driving efficiency and safety.
+At each time step, the autonomous vehicle is tasked with planning a future trajectory \( \mathcal{T} \) under various traffic-related contexts \( C_t \). \TODO{Each trajectory point has six channels:~\([p_x,p_y,\cos \eta,\sin \eta,v_x,v_y]\).
+To ensure continuity in angle representation, the heading orientation is encoded as $(\sin \eta, \cos \eta)$, which avoids the periodic discontinuity at $\pm \pi $.} Driving contexts encompass dynamic agents~(A), static objects~(O), and Vectorized High-Definition Map~(M) information.
+Generated outputs at time step \( t \), denoted as \( G_t \), include motion predictions \( \mathcal{P} \) of other agents, a multi-modal trajectory score \( \mathcal{S} \), and detailed trajectory information \( \mathcal{D} \) at different levels of detail.
+A basic formulation of this framework can be represented as follows:

 where $f$ denotes the Neural Network~(NN) model, $\theta$ is the model parameter, $\mathcal{L}$ is the loss function, and $\hat{G}_t$ is the ground truth of $G_t$ from logged context.